adxsoft/OPMLtoMM/README.md

 (It has not been tested with Python 3)

 ## Installation
-Simply download the zip file and unzip wherever you wish Leave the folder structure as is so the unittests can be run correctly
+Simply download the zip file and unzip wherever you wish.
+Leave the folder structure as is so the unittests can be run correctly

 ## opmltomm.py